botblock/discord-botlist-best-practices/README.md

 *Bot lists must meet these minimum requirements to be considered a bot list.*

 ---
+Your bot list...

-1. Your bot list must have a respectable TLD. (.tk does not count)
+1. must have a respectable TLD.
+  - .tk TLDs are not allowed.
+  - No subdomains (botlist.domain.com)
-2. Your bot list can **NOT** be hosted on glitch.
+2. can **NOT** be hosted on glitch.
-3. Your bot list should not display all the listed bots on the front page.
+3. should not display all the listed bots on the front page.
-4. Your bot list must be usable.
+4. must be usable.
 No broken links/buttons.
+  - It should work on all commonly used browsers (Chrome, Opera and yes even Edge)
-5. Your bot list must have consistent uptime.
-(Minor downtime for fixing a problem is fine)
+5. must have consistent uptime.
+  - Minor downtime due to fixes or maintenance are ok.
+6. should have an easy to understand API-Documentation, if an API is available.
+7. can **NOT** be a clone of an already existing (open source) bot list.

 If anyone wants to change or add something, please make a pull request.